astropanic/TrackerTracker/README.md

 ## Project Status

-This is beta software, use at your own risk.
+This should be considered beta software, use at your own risk.
 If you have any issues or feature requests, we would love to know, please [open an issue](http://github.com/intentmedia/TrackerTracker/issues).
 Contributions and pull requests are also very welcome.

 ## Demo

 A demo install is up and running at [http://trackertracker.glomerate.com](http://trackertracker.glomerate.com).
-This is running a version that doesn't include a redis cache and doesn't log API tokens on the server.
-The only thing exposed to the server are project IDs, which are useless without proper access to them.
-This is for demo purposes only - I can't guarantee 100% uptime.
+API tokens are not logged by the server.
+The only thing exposed in the server logs are project IDs, which are useless without proper access to them.

 ## Installation